Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 Defines the path to a private RSA signing key that can be used to insert a signature of audit records, adjacent to the record.
-The corresponding public key should be stored offline, and can be used the validate audit entries in the future.
+The corresponding public key should be stored offline, and can be used to validate audit entries in the future.
 If this value is undefined, no signature will be generated.

 **Default:** none